How can I help you?

 }

-}- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Scheduler component in the default web browser.
+- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+The Blazor Scheduler component will render in your default web browser.

 NOTE